SACE English Communications Study Plan – Read Now!

 This article was written by Leon Kasperski, a current SACE English Communications tutor.
 Leon currently is accepting students, so if you’re interested in his services, please go here.

-A study plan for English of any kind is very subjective as a student’s writing style and thought process’ are as unique as the fingerprint that adorns their hand however, there are some common approaches to English which both my friends and I applied to improve our grades significantly.
+A study plan for English of any kind is very subjective as a student’s writing style and thought process’ is as unique as the fingerprint that adorns their hand, however, there are some common approaches to English which both my friends and I applied to improve our grades significantly.

 Firstly, think just outside the box:

 There is a very ‘cookie cutter’ approach to writing essays, comparative studies, communications studies, etc. however fine-tuning your method to bring a fresh and new perspective to an otherwise commonplace piece of assessment is a sure-fire way of standing out and usually, achieving a higher grade.
 That being said, I certainly don’t encourage that you stray from the assessment criteria and requirements rather, provide a new and innovative perspective.
 This is why I emphasise the ‘just’ outside the box.